+Basil is a herb that is often used in Italian or Thai food.
+Sweet basil is used in Italian food and Thai basil is used in Asian food.
+Basil has a sweet, strong smell.
 Basil likes to grow in hot, dry conditions and does not tolerate frost at all.
 Basil stops producing the oil that gives it its flavour once it starts to flower, so you should pick off the flowers as they develop.
 You can leave one or two stems to flower without affecting the rest of the plant, so you have some seeds for next year.

+Bay leaves are dried leaves from the bay laurel tree.
+Bay leaves are used to flavour soups and stews.
+The flavour of the leaves gets stronger when they are dried.
 The bay laurel itself can grow into a large tree, but is usually kept in a container and clipped into shapes by topiary.
 Bay trees like a frost-free area.

 Cardamom refers to a group of related spices in the same family as ginger.
 Most commercial growing of cardamom is done in India, and cardamom is a common ingredient in Indian food.
 Cardamom has a strong flavor, and you don't need to add much to your food.